-- 1. It is agreed by the parties the Union may select a total of three (3) stewards for this unit.
-Such stewards must be employees within this unit.
+- 1. It is agreed by the parties the Union may select one (1) steward for this unit.
+Such steward must be an employee within this unit.
 It is also agreed that the Union shall not appoint an employee serving an initial probationary period with the Court. - 2.
 Within thirty (30) days of approving a MOU or when there is a change, the Union shall provide Human Resources with the name(s) of the employees who have been designated as stewards.
 Only the designated employees shall be allowed to act as stewards as defined by this Article.